 In other words, it's often how we feel about the person who's trying to sell us a product or service which determines whether we buy it or not.

 This is especially true when it comes to important things like our health or our wealth.
 Or, as Google calls them, the YMYL subjects (your money or your life).

-This means that a successful marketing campaign for a financial adviser needs to be designed to take prospects through a three-stage process whereby
+This means that a successful digital marketing strategy for a financial adviser needs to be designed to take prospects through a three-stage process whereby

 Only after someone has completed all three phases of that marketing journey are you likely to land them as a new client.

 Offline Marketing for IFAs and Other Financial Advisers

 Despite the fact we live in a permanently connected digital world, that doesn't mean that traditional marketing methods are dead.
 There is still plenty of scope for marketing your business in the real (offline) world in order to get new leads and clients.
 Here are a few ideas:

 There are still a number of companies out there who will do your lead generation for you.
 Some will work exclusively on your behalf and others will generate leads using their own websites and then sell them on to IFAs.